Network-Level Prompt and Trait Leakage in Local Research Agents: Introduction

-Our contributions are as follows: \begin{compactitem} \item \textbf{New attack surface:} We introduce metadata-based privacy attacks from behavioral traces produced by WRAs and propose a general two-stage pipeline for prompt recovery and trait inference. \item \textbf{Benchmark dataset and OBELS metric:} We construct and will release a dataset linking domain traces to prompts and persona traits, and introduce OBELS, a new ontology-aware metric for evaluating privacy leakage through behavioral traces. \item \textbf{Ablation and countermeasures:} We conduct extensive experiments across agents, LLMs, and masking conditions, and evaluate mitigation strategies that constrain domain diversity or obfuscate traces while negligibly affecting utility. \end{compactitem}
+Our contributions are as follows: \begin{compactitem} \item \textbf{New attack surface:} We introduce metadata-based privacy attacks from behavioral traces produced by WRAs and propose a general two-stage pipeline for prompt recovery and trait inference. \item \textbf{Benchmark dataset and OBELS metric:} We construct and release a dataset linking domain traces to prompts and persona traits, and introduce OBELS, an ontology-aware metric for evaluating privacy leakage through behavioral traces. \item \textbf{Ablation and mitigation:} We conduct extensive experiments across agents, LLMs, and masking conditions, and evaluate mitigation that constrain domain diversity or obfuscate traces while negligibly affecting utility. \end{compactitem}